knetikmedia/knetikcloud-ruby-client/docs/ActivitiesApi.md

 opts = {
   test: false, # BOOLEAN | if true, indicates that the occurrence should NOT be created.
 This can be used to test for eligibility and valid settings
-  activity_occurrence_resource: KnetikCloudClient::AOccurrenceOfAnActivityTheActualGameForExampleUsedToTrackScoresParticipantsAndProvideSettings.new # AOccurrenceOfAnActivityTheActualGameForExampleUsedToTrackScoresParticipantsAndProvideSettings | The activity occurrence object
+  activity_occurrence_resource: KnetikCloudClient::ActivityOccurrenceResource.new # ActivityOccurrenceResource | The activity occurrence object
 }

 begin